django-cms/djangocms-frontend/README.rst

 |pypi| |docs| |coverage| |python| |django| |djangocms| |djangocms4|

-**django CMS Frontend** is a plugin bundle which builds on and improves the architecture of `djangocms-bootstrap4 <https://github.com/django-cms/djangocms-bootstrap4>`_.
+**django CMS Frontend** is a plugin bundle which originally built on and improved the architecture of `djangocms-bootstrap4 <https://github.com/django-cms/djangocms-bootstrap4>`_.
-Its objective is to provide a set of popular frontend components independent of the currently used frontend framework such as Bootstrap, or its specific version.
+Its objective is to provide a toolset to quickly create re-usable frontend components and comes preloaded with a set of popular frontend components independent of the currently used frontend framework such as Bootstrap, or its specific version.

 .. image:: preview.png

 Key features
 ============

+- Easy to implement re-usable frontend custom components.
 - Support of `Bootstrap 5 <https://getbootstrap.com>`_, django CMS 3.8+
   and django CMS 4.